National Basketball Association: Lakers' and Spurs' dynasties (1998–2014)

-Recent years (2014–present)
+Warriors' dynasty (2014–2022)

 After four seasons with the Miami Heat, LeBron James returned to the Cleveland Cavaliers for the 2014–15 season.
 He led the team to their second Finals appearance with the help of Kyrie Irving and Kevin Love.
 The Golden State Warriors defeated the Cavaliers in six games, led by the "Splash Brothers" Stephen Curry and Klay Thompson.
 The Cavaliers and the Warriors faced each other in the Finals a record four consecutive times.
 In the 2015–16 season, the Warriors finished the season 73–9, the best season record in NBA history.
-However, the Cavaliers overcame a 3–1 deficit in the Finals to win their first championship that season.
-In the 2016–17 season, the Warriors benefited from the recruitment of free agent Kevin Durant.
-The Warriors won the 2017 and 2018 Finals against the Cavaliers.
+However, the Cavaliers overcame a 3–1 deficit in the Finals to win their first championship that season, and end a 52-year professional sports championship drought for the city of Cleveland.
+In the 2016–17 season, the Warriors recruited free agent Kevin Durant and went on to win the 2017 and 2018 Finals against the Cavaliers.

 After the departure of James in free agency in 2018, the Cavaliers' streak of playoff and Finals appearances ended.
 The Warriors returned for a fifth consecutive Finals appearance in 2019 but lost to the Toronto Raptors, who won their first championship after acquiring Kawhi Leonard in a trade.

 The 2019–20 season was suspended indefinitely on March 11, 2020, due to the COVID-19 pandemic, after Utah Jazz center Rudy Gobert tested positive for the coronavirus.
 On June 4, 2020, the NBA Board of Governors voted to resume the season in a 22-team format with 8 seeding games per team and a regular playoffs format, with all games played in a "bubble" in Walt Disney World without any fans present.

 This era also saw the continuous near year-over-year decline in NBA viewership.
 Between 2012 and 2019, the league lost 40 to 45 percent of its viewership.
 While some of it can be attributed to "cable-cutting", other professional leagues, like the NFL and MLB have retained stable viewership demographics.
 The opening game of the 2020 Finals between the Los Angeles Lakers and Miami Heat brought in only 7.41 million viewers to ABC, according to The Hollywood Reporter.
 That is reportedly the lowest viewership seen for the Finals since at least 1994, when total viewers began to be regularly recorded and is a 45 percent decline from game one between the Golden State Warriors and Toronto Raptors, which had 13.51 million viewers a year earlier.
 Some attribute this decline to the political stances the league and its players are taking, while others consider load management, the uneven talent distribution between the conferences and the cord-cutting of younger viewers as the main reason for the decline.

+During the 2020–21 and 2021–22 seasons, the Milwaukee Bucks would defeat the Phoenix Suns in the 2021 NBA Finals, securing their second NBA championship since 1971, and the Golden State Warriors made their sixth appearance in the finals defeating the Boston Celtics in the 2022 NBA Finals, their fourth championship in eight years.